 - What are the sources and what are their metadata?

-For example: You interviewed 20 people.
-During these interviews, that you taped, you talked about photographs.
+For example: You have interviewed 20 people.
+During these interviews that you recorded, you talked about photographs.
 Among all the data collected during the project, the most important are:

 - audio-files of the interview

-- transcribed text of conversations (or you can transcribe the files inside the web app)
+- transcribed text of conversations (or transcribe the files within the web application)

 - data about the person you interviewed

 Diagram 1 shows the relationships of the data by source type from these experiences.

 In the data model editor, you select your source types from a predefined list on the right-hand side.
 Later, you will be able to customize the source type or define an additional default source type, if the one you need doesn't exist by default.